 Lexis Nexis - The Lexis Practice Advisor® Coronavirus Resource Kit addresses emerging issues related to coronavirus across a variety of practice areas.

-My Shingle.com - Solo & Small Firm Practice In A Time of Corona Virus webinar covers issues such as the CARES Act, how to set up a remote working platform, tips for Zoom safety, and how to market in a sensitive way during these challenging times.
+My Shingle.com - Solo & Small Firm Practice In A Time of Corona Virus webinar covers issues such as the CARES Act and how to market in a sensitive way during challenging times.

 National Center for State Courts - The NCSC has resources for state courts navigating the COVID-19 pandemic.